solanus-systems/amqc/README.md

 # amqc

-An async MQTTv5 client for unix and ESP32 Micropython and CPython.
+An async MQTTv5 client for micropython on ESP32 and unix.

 Adapted from [micropython-mqtt](https://github.com/peterhinch/micropython-mqtt/tree/master).